 Carragh’s interests and style of Osteopathy have evolved over the years and is reflected in the practice’s areas of special interest:

-Carragh has now embarked on the Barral Institute Visceral Manipulation programme developed internationally by French Osteopath Jean-Pierre Barral.
-For further information please follow this link: http://barralinstitute.com/therapies/index.php
+Carragh has done further post-graduate training with the Barral Institute, a programme developed internationally by French Osteopath Jean-Pierre Barral.

-His understanding of the underlying causes of the condition (including bad posture, dietary or life-style habits), focusses his osteopathic treatment with the aim being not only at pain relief, but also in the prevention of acute conditions and the gradual recovery or stabilization of more chronic disease.
+His understanding of the underlying causes of the condition (including bad posture, dietary or life-style habits), focusses his osteopathic treatment with the aim being not only at pain relief, but also in the prevention of acute conditions and the gradual recovery/stabilization of more chronic disease.
 Mark believes in Osteopathy being a tool for working to restore your body to a state of balance without using drugs or surgery.

-Leah believes that with many injuries, the area of pain may not be the cause, but the effect of dysfunction elsewhere in the body.
+Leah believes that with many injuries, the area of pain may not be the cause but the effect of dysfunction elsewhere in the body.
 She enjoys the challenge of working out the underlying cause of musculoskeletal pain, be it acute or chronic in nature.